olir/lbt4j-lib/README.md

 lbt4j is a Java API that offers over a JNI-library access to [BlueZ](http://www.bluez.org/).

-This is the build for the native library.
-For more information go to the Java API project located at [lbt4j](https://github.com/olir/lbt4j).
+This is the project for is for building the native library and testing the compilation.

+For more information about the library go to the Java API project located at [lbt4j](https://github.com/olir/lbt4j).